Xavierlm11/Assignment1/README.md

 ## Description

-This game is a plataformer made by CITM students
+This game is a platformer made by CITM students

 ## Key Features